D-security/Web-App-Attack-SQLi-DVWA/README.md

 - How attacks are performed (offensive view)
 - Why vulnerabilities exist in application logic (development view)

-Together, both projects showcase a broader understanding of cybersecurity from both attacker and defender viewpoints.
+Together, these projects demonstrate a broader and more practical understanding of cybersecurity, covering both application-level vulnerabilities and real-world detection and response.

 ## Conclusion